dspinellis/latex-advice/README.md

   point.
   You can [easily](https://tex.stackexchange.com/a/2747/10140)
   do this by using the [siunitx](http://www.ctan.org/pkg/siunitx) package.
-* When reporting numbers [round them to the appropriate number of significant digits and decimal places](https://dx.doi.org/10.1136/archdischild-2014-307149).
 * Use hard tabs before each column's `&` separator to start each column's data on the same LaTeX source document column.
   See the following example.